mcdonc/vids/discouragecontributions/script.rst

 the same place in the spectrum as he is.
 But programmers are nice people, and avoid conflict.
 At least I do.
 But sometimes it can't be helped.
-Folks who are old hands in that project should discourage this behavior, especially when wanting to attract new contributors.
+Folks who are old hands in that project should discourage this behavior, especially when loudly claiming to want to attract new contributors.
 They will bounce off hard.
 I've been doing this shit for 25 years, so I don't bounce, but anyone else would have.
 Real leaders *mentor* people, not do this clown shit, and they discourage the clown shit when other leaders exhibit it.

 In my case, there is an official moderation committee that I could complain to, and I might if the behavior repeats.
 And I suspect the behavior will repeat,